Burger King Specialty Sandwiches: History

-The introduction of the Specialty Burger line was one of the first attempts by a major fast food chain to target a specific demographic, in this case adults aged between 18 and 34 years, members of which were presumably willing to spend more on a higher quality product.
-Included in the new line was the Original Chicken Burger, a ham and cheese burger, a roast beef burger, a new fish burger called the Long Fish Burger, and a new burger called the Sirloin Steak Burger.
-The ham and cheese burger replaced an earlier version ham and cheese burger called the Yumbo that was served hot and was the size of a hamburger.
-In 1981 the chain tested a veal parmigiana burger in limited areas of the United States and took it national in 1982.
+The introduction of the Specialty Sandwich line was one of the first attempts by a major fast food chain to target a specific demographic, in this case adults aged between 18 and 34 years, members of which were presumably willing to spend more on a higher quality product.
+Included in the new line was the Original Chicken Sandwich, a ham and cheese sandwich, a roast beef sandwich, a new fish sandwich called the Long Fish Sandwich, and a new burger called the Sirloin Steak Sandwich.
+The ham and cheese sandwich replaced an earlier version ham and cheese sandwich called the Yumbo that was served hot and was the size of a hamburger.
+In 1981 the chain tested a veal parmigiana sandwich in limited areas of the United States and took it national in 1982.
 It was also sold in New England as part of limited time offering (LTO) in 1988.

-While most of the line has since been discontinued, the company's Original Chicken Burger is still offered in North America, Europe and other markets.
-The ham and cheese burger was a regional offering, however it was reintroduced nationally in the United States as the Yumbo Burger in November 2014.
-The Yumbo name refers to a smaller snack based burger from the 1970s and early 1980s which was a heated ham and cheese burger served on a smaller, hamburger roll.
-The Long Fish was discontinued and the Whaler fish burger was reintroduced in 1983, while the Steak Burger burger was discontinued altogether.
+While most of the line has since been discontinued, the company's Original Chicken Sandwich is still offered in North America, Europe and other markets.
+The ham and cheese sandwich was a regional offering, however it was reintroduced nationally in the United States as the Yumbo Sandwich in November 2014.
+The Yumbo name refers to a smaller snack based sandwich from the 1970s and early 1980s which was a heated ham and cheese sandwich served on a smaller, hamburger roll.
+The Long Fish was discontinued and the Whaler fish sandwich was reintroduced in 1983, while the Steak Burger sandwich was discontinued altogether.